MicrosoftDocs/xamarin-docs/docs/mac/user-interface/standard-controls.md

 [ ![](standard-controls-images/edit07.png "The Alignment Editor")](standard-controls-images/edit07.png)

 > [!IMPORTANT]
-> **NOTE:** Unlike iOS where (0,0) is the upper left hand corner of the screen, in macOS (0,0) is the lower left hand corner.
+> Unlike iOS where (0,0) is the upper left hand corner of the screen, in macOS (0,0) is the lower left hand corner.
 This is because macOS uses a mathematical coordinate system with the number values increasing in value upward and to the right.
 You need to take this into consideration when placing AppKit controls on a User Interface.

 <a name="Setting_a_Custom_Class" />

-## Setting a Custom Class
+### Setting a Custom Class

 There are times when working with AppKit Controls that you will need to subclass and existing control and create you own custom version of that class.
 For example, defining a custom version of the Source List: